Should You Take a Loan From Your 401(k) Before Retiring?

 What is a 401(k) loan?

 A 401(k) loan allows you to borrow money from your own employer-sponsored 401(k) retirement account.
-As a general rule, you can use the loan for any purpose, such as covering medical expenses or paying off debt.
+As a general rule, you can use the loan for any purpose, like covering medical expenses or paying off debt.
 The loan must be paid back, with interest, over time and your plan administrator sets the terms.
-Essentially, you are borrowing from yourself and paying yourself back with interest.
+So essentially, you are borrowing from yourself and paying yourself back with interest.
 Depending on your employer's plan, you could take out as much as 50% of your vested account balance or $50,000, whichever is less, according to the IRS, unless 50% of the vested balance is less than $10,000.
 In that case, you can borrow up to $10,000.

 "One important factor to consider is the interest rate,” says Jackie Reeves, Director of Retirement Plan Services with Bryn Mawr Trust.
 “Even though you’re technically paying interest back to yourself, assessing whether this makes economic sense in the long run is wise.”
 She goes on to say that since a loan is not a withdrawal, you would not face income tax or the 10% early withdrawal penalty, provided you repay the loan as agreed.